 Many stolen assets end up on the dark-web, a hidden counterpart to the internet which cybercriminals use to sell and exchange ill-gotten gains.
 A hacker might find a way to phish employees or customers and dupe them into surrendering confidential information, like login credentials or payment details on social media.
 They’ll then sell their information on the dark web, causing serious financial damage to their victims.

 Given the volume of data and number of digital platforms, threat detection is most effective with machine learning.
-An ML-powered risk engine adapts to evolving business needs, increases review effectiveness, and keeps false positives to a minimum.
+A Machine Learning-powered risk engine adapts to evolving business needs, increases review effectiveness, and keeps false positives to a minimum.

 By implementing a unified defense infrastructure from review to remediation, businesses can safely incorporate modern platforms to boost the effectiveness of their marketing campaigns without risking everything they’ve worked so hard to achieve.
 Now that CMOs and their teams are at the forefront of brand protection and reputation, they too must take action to protect their digital assets and, in doing so, add value to their brands.